rHermes/adventofcode/README.md

 #### 20

-This was a fun task, whichI could have placed very high on, but I made one silly little mistake, that cost me 1 and a half minutes!
+This was a fun task, which I could have placed very high on, but I made one silly little mistake, that cost me 1 and a half minutes!
 Either way, first time this year I felt like I really just killed the task from the first second!

+#### 22

+Most challenging task this year, I spent a lot of time on this to try to solve it with a library and so on, but ended up hacking something together with the `intervaltree` library.

 ### 2020